-Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four – from the City of London.
-Covering 320 hectares, most of it woods, hills and meadows, it's home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.
+Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away from the city – despite being about 3.5 miles from Trafalgar Square.
+It covers 320 hectares, most of it woods, hills and meadows, and is home to about 180 bird species, 25 species of butterflies, grass snakes, bats and a rich array of flora.

 It's a wonderful place for a ramble, especially to the top of Parliament Hill, which offers expansive views across flat-as-a-pancake London.
 You could visit Kenwood House, a grand 18th-century house with lovely landscaped gardens, or lose yourself in the West Heath.
 Signage is limited, but getting a little lost is part of the experience.
 The Heath is also home to three swimming ponds, which are among the capital's best open-air swimming spots.

 The Heath's three bathing ponds (men's, women's and mixed) offer a cooling dip in murky brown water.
 Despite what you might think from its appearance, the water is tested daily and meets stringent quality guidelines.

 The men’s and women’s ponds are open year-round and are supervised by a lifeguard.
 Opening times vary with the seasons; check online in advance.
 Swimming slots are limited and, at peak times, you will need to book in advance.